Food Support (Supplemental Nutrition Assistance Program-SNAP)

 You can apply in several ways:

-• In person at any snap registered office, between the hours of 8:00 am - 4:30 pm, Monday through Friday.
-Applications are available at all county offices, and workers are available during working hours to answer any questions about applying for SNAP benefits.
+• face to face at any snap registered office, between the hours of 8:00 am - 4:30 pm, Monday through Friday.
+Applications are available in the least county offices, and workers are available during working hours to answer any questions on applying for SNAP benefits.

 • Online application through ApplyMN

-• Print out and complete the Combined Application Form (CAF) and submit.
+• Print out and complete the Combined form (CAF) and submit.

-Are there other food and nutrition programs I might qualify for?
+Are there other food and nutrition programs i'd qualify for?

 Below are other programs:

-• Women, Infants and Children or WIC is a nutrition education program that provides free supplemental foods which promote food health
+• Women, Infants and youngsters or WIC may be a nutrition education program that gives free supplemental foods which promote food health

-• The free or reduced price school lunch program is available for low income families that meets certain income qualifications.
-An application for this program can be get through your child's school.
+• The free or reduced price school lunch program is out there for low income families that meets certain income qualifications.
+An application for this program are often get through your child's school.

 • Commodity Supplemental Food Program or SFP